-The Puerto Rico Department of Justice has an Office of Services and Compensation to Victims and Witnesses of Crime, which offers links to services for victims and information on crime victims' compensation in Puerto Rico.
+The Puerto Rico Department of Justice has an Office of Services and Compensation to Victims and Witnesses of Crime, which offers links to services for victims and information on crime victims’ compensation in Puerto Rico.
 However, all of the information on their website is in Spanish.
-Or contact them by telephone at 787-729-2276.
+You can contact them by telephone at 787-721-2900.

 You may learn more about crimes by calling your local police department or the district attorney’s office in the municipality where you reside or where the crime was committed.